Invoice Discounting: How to Access Working Capital

 Invoice Discounting Finance Example

-John’s Business is a wholesaler.
+John’s Supplies is a wholesaler.
 It delivers goods to a retail store and issues an invoice for $10,000.

-John’s Business sends the invoice to the discounting company.
-The company wires John’s a loan for $7,500.
+John’s Supplies sends the invoice to the discounting company.
+The company wires John’s Supplies a short-term loan for $7,500.
 The remaining $2,500 goes into a trust account.

 This simplified example shows the basics of how it works.
 Depending on the discounting company, there might be additional fees and procedures in real-world scenarios.